MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M03_Lab01_Set_up_finance_management.md

 ---
 lab:
-    title: 'Lab04: Create and configure a new company'
+    title: 'Lab: Create and configure a new company'
     module: 'Module 3: Configure Financials'
 ---